QueensU-Cloud/AzureTRE/README.md

 `tre-stop / tre-start`: Stops or "disables" some of the more expensive-to-run core TRE infrastructure, namely the Firewall and Application Gateway. "start" turns them back on again.

 `porter-build/install/uninstall/publish` : analgous to the management plane running the corresponding Porter commands.
-Reads in environment variables from several ".env" files (devops/.env, templates/core/,env, templates/workspaces/<your_workspace>/.env) before running the command, emulating the management plane environment (specifically the "resource processor").
+Reads in environment variables from several ".env" files (`devops/.env`, `templates/core/,env`, `templates/workspaces/<your_workspace>/.env`) before running the command, emulating the management plane environment (specifically the "resource processor").
 Note the management plane only uses Porter install and uninstall.

 `register-bundle-payload`: Publishes already-built Porter bundle to management/bootstrap ACR, and outputs a JSON block to be used in registering the bundle with the TRE management plane (API).
-Requires DIR and BUNDLE_TYPE arguments (eg. make register-bundle DIR=templates/workspaces/imaging_annotations/ BUNDLE_TYPE=workspace)
+Requires DIR and BUNDLE_TYPE arguments (eg. `make register-bundle DIR=templates/workspaces/imaging_annotations/ BUNDLE_TYPE=workspace`)

 `register-bundle`: Similar to above, rather than outputting JSON for manual Bundle registration, attempts to call TRE API and do so directly.
 Requires a token to authenticate to the API.